 - Use appliances only for their purpose and design.
 For example, do not use the stove for heating the home and space heaters are not for drying clothes.

-- Make sure all combustible things are at least 3 feet away from any heating equipment.
+- Ensure all heating devices are at least a couple of feet away from flammable items

 - Set hot water system temperature at a maximum of 50°C.